 As it typically occurs, the proportional solenoid has non-linear regions at the beginning and at the end of its displacement.
-These regions were avoided to make the valve proportional, but the non linearity offsets the force curve from zero, since the solenoid only starts generating force after a certain current is applied.
-Also, the solenoid presents hysteresis on its force versus current relation, as a result of the remanence phenomenon.
+These regions were avoided to make the valve proportional, but the non-linearity offsets the force curve from zero, since the solenoid only starts generating force after a certain current is applied.
+Also, the solenoid presents hysteresis on its force versus current relation as a result of the remanence phenomenon.
 Therefore it is necessary to add a linear coefficient to Eq.
 (8) in order to compensate the force offset.
 This coefficient has two values in order to account for the hysteresis of the solenoid, delimiting the maximum and minimum force yielded for a given current level.
 The force actually generated by the solenoid at a certain current will depend on its previous movements and on which way it is moving.
+For this reason, it is necessary to estimate two current levels that represent the region where the current is considered normal.
 Hence: